-You’ve chosen to switch to cloth to avoid disposable products filled with chemicals, perfumes and dyes.
+I wish I had reusable pads from the start!
+If you’ve chosen to switch to cloth pads to avoid disposable menstrual products filled with chemicals, perfumes and dyes like I have, chances are you don't want your daughter exposed to those toxins too.
 As your cloth pad stash grows, your daughter may be growing increasingly curious about your stash.
 Introducing your teen to cloth pads with a stash of her own may be just the way to go!

 It’s important to talk with young women about their menstrual cycle even before their cycle begins.
 Break the taboo and have the ‘period talk’ early and often, that way when she does start her cycle it will be something she’ll be more comfortable coming to discuss.
 She and everyone else in the house are already familiar with your use of cloth pads and as a parent we want what’s best for our children as well.
 Introducing your teen to cloth pads may be a great way to get the communication flowing.